Why are Absorptive Noise Barriers better than Reflective Noise Barriers?

 Absorptive parallel noise reducing walls reduce reflections and are able to maintain the effectiveness of the barrier.
 In addition, the overall noise level is reduced.

-Which is the better sound wall design absorptive or reflective?
+Which is the better design between absorptive or reflective?

 For many outdoor noise problems, well-engineered and efficient absorptive sound walls are fast becoming the noise mitigation tool of choice.

 USDOT – Federal Highway Administration “Highway Traffic Noise” 6/05

 Why Use Our Absorptive Noise Barriers?

 Sound barrier walls fall in one of two categories:

 Let’s compare the two to get a better understanding: